amunategui/amunategui.github.io/_posts/2014-09-29-ggmap-example.md

 month: 9
 day: 29
 published: true
-summary: ggmap enables you to easily plot data data on maps around the world as long as you give it geographical coordinates.
+summary: ggmap enables you to easily map data at any corner of our glob as long as you give it geographical coordinates.
 image: MappingTheUSWithGGMAP/unnamed-chunk-10.png
 ---